mikro-orm/mikro-orm/docs/docs/migrations.md

-npx mikro-orm migration:down     # Migrate one step down npx mikro-orm migration:list     # List all executed migrations npx mikro-orm migration:pending  # List all pending migrations
+npx mikro-orm migration:down     # Migrate one step down npx mikro-orm migration:list     # List all executed migrations npx mikro-orm migration:pending  # List all pending migrations npx mikro-orm migration:fresh    # Drop the database and migrate up to the latest version
 ```

 For `migration:up` and `migration:down` commands you can specify `--from` (`-f`), `--to` (`-t`)